cosmos/gaia/README.md

 ___

 If you want to participate and help secure Cosmos Hub, check out becoming a validator.
 Information on what a validator is and how to participate as one can be found at the [Validator FAQ](https://hub.cosmos.network/main/validators/validator-faq.html#).
-If you're running a validator node on the Cosmos Hub, reach out to a Janitor on the [Cosmos Developers Discord](https://discord.gg/cosmosnetwork) to join the `#validators-verified` channel.
+If you're running a validator node on the Cosmos Hub, reach out to a Janitor on the [Cosmos Developers Discord](https://discord.gg/cosmosnetwork) to join the `#cosmos-hub-validators-verified` channel.

 <br/>
 <br/>